 Cook and Share to tackle loneliness this World Food Day

-A brand new campaign from the Soil Association aims to tackle food insecurity and loneliness, starting this World Food Day on 16th October.
+A campaign centred around good food aims to tackle food insecurity and loneliness, starting this World Food Day on 16th October.

 Preparing and eating food is a great way to bring down barriers, so the organisers are encouraging people from all walks of life to take part.
 Community groups, schools, children’s centres, faith groups and more will be getting busy in the kitchen and making food to share with each other, and with their local area, both remotely and in person where it’s safe to do so.